Group40ISA/ISA/lab1/README.txt

 	-netlist: files used for place and route.
 	-syn: the files obtained by sinopsys and scripts.
 	-report_clock_*: report_area, report_timing, report_power of the structure taking in account.
+	-PowerReport: in this folder there are the power report obtained by innovous.

 The tree folder organization is the following:
 .
 ├── iir
 │   ├── innovus
+|   | 	├── PowerReport
 │   │   ├── netlist
 │   │   ├── saif
 │   │   ├── sim